henrysky/MyGaiaDB/README.rst

-``MyGaiaDB`` is simple python package with a set of scripts to help you setup a local Gaia **DR3** database (also local 2MASS and ALLWISE databases too) without the need of administrator privilege and is compatible to all major platforms (Linux, Mac and Windows) because ``MyGaiaDB`` is **serverless** and requires Python only using ``sqlite`` as long as you have enough disk space.
+``MyGaiaDB`` is simple python package with a set of scripts to help you setup a local Gaia **DR3** database (also local 2MASS and ALLWISE databases too) without the need of administrator privilege and is compatible to all major platforms (Linux, Mac and Windows) because ``MyGaiaDB`` is **serverless** which requires Python only using ``sqlite`` as long as you have enough disk space.

 This code is mainly to help myself managing data for my research project with Gaia DR3 XP spectra and not meant to fit research usage from every aspect of Gaia's 1 billion stars.
 The main motivation of this